cncf/devstats.archive/USAGE.md

 # Sync tool

-When You have imported all data You need - it needs to be updated periodically.
+When you have imported all data you need - it needs to be updated periodically.
 GitHub archive generates new file every hour.

-Use `gha2db_sync` tool to update all Your data.
+Use `gha2db_sync` tool to update all your data.

 Example call:
 - `GHA2DB_PROJECT=kubernetes PG_PASS='pwd' IDB_HOST="172.17.0.1" IDB_PASS='pwd' ./gha2db_sync`